 The AED/CPR training course is intended for employees who wish to provide First Aid and medical care in case of sudden cardiac arrest.
-The course is particularly suitable for people who do not have a First Aid background.

 What does an AED/CPR care provider do?